Hakky54/sslcontext-kickstart/README.md

 ##### Enhanceable trust validations
 By default, the TrustManager ships with default validations to validate if the counterparty is trusted during the SSL Handshake.
 If needed the default behaviour can be overruled by custom validators.
 If a custom validator is specified and if the condition evaluates to true, then the certificate of the counterparty will be trusted.
+If the condition evaluates to false, than it will fall back to the default behaviour of the TrustManager.
 ```text
 SSLFactory.builder()
           .withDefaultTrustMaterial()